OsgiliathEnterprise/platform/CONTRIBUTING.md

 You can request a new feature by submitting a ticket to our [GitHub issues](https://github.com/OsgiliathEnterprise/platform/issues).
 If you would like to implement a new feature then consider what kind of change it is:

+*   **New business addition**
+  * [Create a new business category](https://github.com/OsgiliathEnterprise/platform/issues/new?labels=Status%3A+Untriaged&template=CATEGORY_TEMPLATE.md) that will lead to a specific issue label once accepted (for example, CRM capability)
+  * Then, create as many [solution implementation](https://github.com/OsgiliathEnterprise/platform/issues/new?labels=Status%3A+Untriaged&template=SOLUTION_TEMPLATE.md) answering that problematic (ex: Odoo).
+  * Add vote to your preferred solution: the one with the most vote will be integrated (either via committer development or Pull Request) as the main one in the platform, the other can be also be contributed as alternatives.
--   **Major Changes** that you wish to contribute to the project should be discussed first.
+*   **Major Changes** that you wish to contribute to the project should be discussed first.
 Please open a ticket which clearly states that it is a feature request in the title and explain clearly what you want to achieve in the description, and the Osgiliath team will discuss with you what should be done in that ticket.
 You can then start working on a Pull Request.
 In order to communicate major changes proposals and receive reviews from the core team, you can also submit an RFC.
--   **Small Changes** can be proposed without any discussion.
+*   **Small Changes** can be proposed without any discussion.
 Open up a ticket which clearly states that it is a feature request in the title.
 Explain your change in the description, and you can propose a Pull Request straight away.

 ## <a name="rfcs"></a> RFCs